Roads, drains and paths

 Unsealed driveways may pose a hazard if the topping material washes onto the road or footpath during rain.
 Residents must keep the footpath and roadway in a clean and safe condition if driveway material is washed onto these surfaces.

 This is the technical name for the extension to the driveway which goes into your property or a commercial property from a road.
 A crossover may be concrete, asphalt or clay/concrete paving.
-Because a crossover is part of a property’s driveway, it is your responsibility to maintain the crossover in a safe and serviceable condition.
+In some cases a crossover incorporates a pipe culvert to allow the passage of stormwater to pass by uninterrupted.
+This forms part of the vehicle crossover.
+As a crossover (and where present the pipe culvert) is part of a property’s driveway, it is your responsibility to maintain the crossover in a safe and serviceable condition.
+This includes keeping the pipe culvert clear of any debris.
 New or additional crossovers can only be installed with the approval of Council, using the Application for Infrastructure Works(DOCX, 669KB) form.
 Please also refer to Council's Vehicle Crossing Policy(DOCX, 140KB).

 Footpaths - residents' responsibilities